 This might mean finding creative and innovative ways of helping your student learn.
 A great tutor, above all, will be able to analyse how their student learns and adjust their tuition accordingly.

 You must also think about the kind of private tutor you would like to be.
 Will you work in your own home, or visit students?
+Do you want to tutor exclusively privately or offer to teach a small group too?
 Will you need to travel?
-Or will you tutor students online from your computer?
+How far are you prepared to go?
+Or will you work from home and tutor students online from your computer?

 The most essential quality of a good private tutor is a love and passion for what they are teaching.
 You don’t need qualifications – just knowledge and enthusiasm.